-"Dry the brakes and remove ice" by braking carefully.
+• Dry the brakes and remove ice by braking carefully.
 Ensure that you are not endangering other road-users or breaking traffic regulations in the process.

-- The temperature of the water must not exceed +60°C (+140°F). - To avoid damage to the paintwork, do not wash the vehicle in full sun. - Do not use rough sponges or similar which could damage the surface to clean away the traces of insects.
+- The temperature of the water must not exceed +60 °C (+140 °F). - To avoid damage to the paintwork, do not wash the vehicle in full sun. - Do not use rough sponges or similar which could damage the surface to clean away the traces of insects.

-- Never wipe the headlights with a dry cloth or sponge, always moisten first.
-It is best to use soapy water. - Washing the vehicle in low temperatures: When washing the vehicle with a hose, do not direct water into the lock cylinders or the gaps around the doors or roof.
+• Never wipe the headlights with a dry cloth or sponge, always moisten first.
+It is best to use soapy water.

+• Washing the vehicle in low temperatures: When washing the vehicle with a hose, do not direct water into the lock cylinders or the gaps around the doors, rear lid, or sunroof.
 Locks and seals could freeze!

-To avoid any risk of damage to the vehicle, please check the following points before using an automatic car wash:
+To prevent damage to the vehicle, please observe the following before entering an automatic car wash:

-- Compare the distance between the vehicle wheels and the distance between the guiderails of the car wash to prevent damage to the wheels and tyres! - Switch off the rain sensor and the Auto Hold function before entering a car wash. - Compare the height and width of your vehicle with the available height and width when entering and driving through the car wash. - Fold in exterior mirrors Electrically retractable exterior mirrors must not be folded in or out by hand.
+• Compare the distance between the vehicle wheels and the distance between the guide-rails of the car wash to prevent damage to the wheels and tyres!

+- Switch off the rain sensor and the Auto Hold function before entering a car wash. - Compare the height and width of your vehicle with the available height and width when entering and driving through the car wash. - Fold in exterior mirrors Electrically retractable exterior mirrors must not be folded in or out by hand.
 Always use the electrical power control. - To avoid damaging the bonnet paintwork, rest the wipers on the windscreen after drying them.
 Do not let them fall! - Lock the rear lid to prevent it from opening unexpectedly while inside the car wash.

-Washing the vehicle with a high pressure cleaner
+Washing the vehicle with high pressure cleaning equipment

 When cleaning the vehicle with a high-pressure cleaner, always follow the operating instructions for the equipment.
-Pay special attention to the required pressure of the jet and the distance between the jet and the vehicle " ...
+Pay special attention to the required pressure of the jet and the distance between the jet and the vehicle $\Rightarrow \Delta$.